sigedu-org/website/_pages/bea/current.md

 ## Invited Talks

-- **Burr Settles, Duolingo**
+- **Klinton Bicknell, Duolingo**

-  [Burr Settles](http://burrsettles.com/) is Research Director at Duolingo, the world’s largest language-learning platform.
-He is also the author of "Active Learning," a text on adaptive machine learning algorithms.
-His research has been published in Cognitive Science, NeurIPS, ICML, ACL, EMNLP, AAAI, and KDD, and has been covered by The New York Times, Forbes, WIRED, and the BBC.
-Previously, Burr was a postdoc at Carnegie Mellon and earned a PhD from UW-Madison.
+  [Klinton Bicknell](https://www.klintonbicknell.com) is a staff research scientist at Duolingo, where he co-leads the Learning AI Lab.
+He works at the intersection of machine learning and cognitive science, and his research has been published in venues including ACL, PNAS, NAACL, Psychological Science, EDM, CogSci, and Cognition.
+Prior to Duolingo, he was an assistant professor at Northwestern University.

 - **Alexandra Cristea, University of Durham**